 Academic Renewal.
 Under certain circumstances an undergraduate who has been readmitted to the university after an absence of at least five years may have the former record treated in the same manner as transfer credits.
-See "Academic Renewal," page 70.
+See "Academic Renewal," page 78.

 Advanced Placement.
-Students who have taken an advanced placement course of the College Entrance Examination Board (CEEB) in their secondary school and who have taken an Advanced Placement Examination of CEEB may receive credit.
-See "Advanced Placement," page 65.
+Students who have taken an advanced placement course of the College Entrance Examination Board (CEEB) in their secondary school and who have taken an Advanced Placement Examination of the CEEB may receive credit.
+See "Advanced Placement," page 72.

 AECP.
 The American English and Culture Program features an intensive course of study designed for adult international students who desire to become proficient in English as a second language.
-See "American English and Culture Program," pages 63 and 709.
+See "American English and Culture Program," page 71.

 ASU East.
 ASU East is located at the former Williams Air Force Base.
-See "ASU East," pages 24 and 622.
+See "ASU East," pages 27 and 600.

 ASU Extended Campus.
-The ASU Extended Campus offers courses evenings and weekends via television and the Internet, at on- and off-campus sites, and through Independent Learning.
-See "ASU Extended Campus," pages 24 and 703.
+The ASU Extended Campus offers courses evenings and weekends, via television and the Internet, at on- and off-campus sites, and through Independent Learning.
+See "ASU Extended Campus," pages 28 and 689.

 ASU Main.
 ASU Main is the principal campus of ASU, located in Tempe.
-See "ASU Main," page 24.
+See "ASU Main," page 27.

 ASU West.
 ASU West is the Phoenix campus of ASU, established to serve the educational needs of residents in western Maricopa County.
-See "ASU West," pages 24 and 689.
+See "ASU West," pages 28 and 672.

 Audit Enrollment.
 A student who audits a course attends regularly scheduled class sessions but earns no credit.
-See "Audit Enrollment," page 72.
+See "Audit Enrollment," page 80.